vmrivera22/PersonalWebsite/myWebClient/src/markdown/Resume.md

 > _Sambado and Son_ --------- Summers 2018-2023
 >
 > - Oversaw a crew of 12 while operating and maintaining tractors during apple season, demonstrating leadership, ability to multitask, and teamwork.
-> - Hoed, piled brush, fertilized trees by hand, pulled roots, operated tractors, and layed tarp for 40-60hrs a week demonstrating my great work ethic and hard work.
+> - Hoed, piled brush, fertilized trees by hand, pulled roots, operated tractors, and laid tarp for 40-60hrs a week, demonstrating my great work ethic and hard work.
 > - Worked several agricultural jobs in adverse weather conditions and adapted to changing work environments, illustrating adaptability and a strong work ethic.